for Veterans and the Public

 - Appearance of brownish, purple or pink blotches on the skin

-- Onset of rash--especially important if you are taking medication
+- New or worsening rash--especially important if you are taking medication

 - blurring, wavy lines, sudden blind spots